readthedocs/readthedocs.org/docs/user/builds.rst

 -----------------------------

 Understanding how Read the Docs builds projects helps with debugging the problems that may appear in the process.
-It should also allow users to take advantage of certain things that happen during the build process:
+It should also allow users to take advantage of certain things that happen during the build process.

 .. note::

-   It's important to know that all the steps are ran inside a Docker container with the image the project defined in :ref:`config-file/v2:build.os`.
+   All the steps are ran inside a Docker container with the image the project defines in :ref:`config-file/v2:build.os`.

 The following are the pre-defined jobs executed by default by Read the Docs: